trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

   <tr>
    <td>Not working with certain sites / Not entering data in correct field
    </td>
    <td>We often get customers that ask how to set up a specific site with OnlyKey.
 There are several examples listed in the table provided in the <a href="#set-up-a-slot">Set up a slot</a> section.
-If you have a use case that is not covered by this please open a new issue on the support forum.
+If you have a use case that is not covered by this, please open a new issue on the support forum.
    </td>
   </tr>
   <tr>